spelmanil/docs-site-source/docs/mixamo_characters_and_animations.md

 *   Select the animation you wish to download
 *   If the animation has a _root transform_, you will see an “In Place” checkbox as part of the animation option.
 If unsure, select this as shown in the image below.
 A root transform causes the animation to automatically translate during the course of the animation.
-For example, a root transformation would cause walking animation to actually travel.
+For example, a root transformation would cause a walking animation to actually travel.
 Selecting “In Place” causes the animation to cycle without displacing the character.
 This is probably the behavior you want.

 ![](mixamo_characters_and_animations/check_in_place.png?style=center50)